 CINCINNATI — Despite community complaints that a certain stretch of the Central Parkway protected bike lanes is dangerous to motorists, additional signage along that stretch would increase driver awareness — and would be less costly than removing the lanes altogether, as some have suggested.

 That’s according to a report from city staff, released May 4, that analyzed crash data along the bike lanes between Liberty and Linn streets.
-The city council's law and public safety committee will consider a motion from Councilman Christopher Smitherman filed a motion to remove the lanes; city council's law and public safety committee considered the motion Monday morning.
+The city council's law and public safety committee will consider a motion from Councilman Christopher Smitherman to remove them at 10 a.m.
+Monday.

 Compiled by the city’s Department of Transportation and Engineering, the report was the result of a motion, filed in February by City Councilman Christopher Smitherman, to remove the bike lanes along that stretch, citing safety concerns — particularly regarding motorists colliding with other vehicles parked in the parking lanes, which sit adjacent to the bike lanes, toward the center line.